raphael-group/LAML/README.md

 ### Use Case 1: Infer time-resolved branch lengths and heritable missing and dropout rates on a fixed topology
 LAML can infer time-resolved branch lengths and the rates of the two missing data types for a fixed tree topology.
 If the time frame of the experiment is specified by ``--timescale``, the output tree will be scaled to the same height.
 Otherwise, the output tree will be scaled to the unit height 1.

-For example, the following command
+For example, the following command:
 ```
 run_laml -c examples/example1/character_matrix.csv -t examples/example1/starting.tree -p examples/example1/priors.csv -o example1 --nInitials 1 --timescale 10
 ```